CenterForOpenScience/OSFDocs/docs/pages/preprints.rst

 Selected search facets are defined in the URL, so that a user can share/navigate to that URL and see that search facet and its parent expanded on the "Discover" page.

 Preprint search results display the preprint title first, followed by the author(s), discipline(s), abstract, and preprint provider.
 To access the rest of the metadata, there is a down arrow that the user can click to unfold the search result on the "Discover" page.
 Clicking the down arrow shows external links, such as a link to a preprint's journal publication, etc., an OAI (if any), tags (if any), and the date and time on which the preprint was added.
-A "Share" icon is located in the top right of each preprint result so that viewers can quickly share a preprint of interest.
-Clicking the **Share** icon opens a pop-over with social media sharing options: Twitter, LinkedIn, Email.
-Selecting a social media platform from the pop-over pulls the preprint information into a modal from which the user can share or email the preprint directly from the "Discover" page.

 Annotating a preprint
 ---------------------